z-adams/Tutorials/Pointers/pointers.md

 The utility of a single, dynamically allocated `int` is not apparent, since such an object can simply be passed by value with minimal overhead, but this concept is a precursor to one of the most useful tools in all of programming: dynamic arrays.
-All data which goes on the "stack" (another region of memory like the "heap"; all of our normal variables, and anything else that isn't created with `malloc()` goes here) has a requirement imposed on it: the size of the data must be known at compile-time.
-The computer must know that an `int` is 4 bytes.
+All data which goes on the "stack" (which stores all local variables, and anything else that isn't created with `malloc()`) has a requirement imposed on it: the size of the data must be known at compile-time.
+The computer must know that `c` is an `int`, and thus should have 4 bytes allocated for it.
 The same goes for arrays: if we wish to create an array on the stack, we simply declare it with